ckerr/blog-hugo/content/post/transmission-web-client-tests-pt-1.md

         });

 Yes!
 A test at last!
-It's not a big test, but it's the next step on the path -- if `npm test` passes now, it means we have:
+It's not a big test, but it's the next step on our path -- if `npm test` passes now, it means we have:

+  1. npm running
-  1. npm finding mocha and invoking it
+  2. npm finding Mocha and invoking it
-  2. mocha loading the chai syntax, the sinon mock tools, and jsdom
+  3. Mocha loading the Chai syntax, the Sinon mock tools, and jsdom
-  3. mocha is finding our local assets, e.g. formatter.js, and successfully loading them
+  4. Mocha finding our local assets, e.g. formatter.js, and loading them
-  4. we've succeeded in faking out the world that Formatter needs; e.g. the Transmission object
-  5. our "should load" test itself passes, proving that true is true, and that something's in jQuery's '$' variable
+  5. Loaded part of Formatter's outside world, e.g. jQuery's '$' global variable
+  6. Faked part of Formatter's outside world, e.g. the Transmission global variable

 What happens if we run it?